 Capuli Club approached the team with the idea of creating a subscription service for their no-sugar-added, fruit-infused drink products.
-Our recommendation was to start with user research to gain an understanding of the Capuli Club customer so they could better serve them with a subscription service.
+Our recommendation was to start with user research to gain an understanding of the Capuli Club customer, so they could better serve them with a subscription service.
 With access to the customer mailing list of 280 individuals, the social networks, and associations, we distributed a quantitative screener survey.
-The survey was taken by 78 individuals and from that group, 20 were identified as candidates for interviews.
+Seventy-eight individuals took the survey and from that group, 20 were identified as candidates for interviews.
 Of the 20 individuals, 13 agreed to participate in qualitative interviews.
-The user research findings were delivered in a confidential report.
-This data was used to create the user persona and a user journey map of the subscription services.
-A heuristic evaluation of the Capuli Club website was also delivered to the client.

-To better understand who their typical customer would be, we started with a problem statement that would give us a broad sense of what we were trying to accomplish.
+To better understand who their typical customer would be, we started with a problem statement.
 This problem statement is as follows:

 To create a community of loyal, health-conscious patrons, Capuli Club needs to better understand who their customer is and how their needs may be met.

 How might we create a subscription service that helps patrons have a delightful, personable experience while educating them about sustainability and wellness?

 The findings report included the quantitative and qualitative research data, a user persona and a user journey map for the subscription service.